arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 The first is the **header** which includes information about the document, such as its title, author, and the desired output format when the document is rendered.
 A lot of this information is optional so a header can be pretty short, as this one here, or much longer.

 The second type of building block is **text**.
-Text can include special kinds of marks that add styling, such as for example hashtags that turn a line of text into a header, and others.
+Text can include special kinds of marks (Markdown) that add styling.
+This includes hash marks that turn a line of text into a header, asterisks that can create italics, lines of dashes that turn into horizontal lines, and more.

 The third is **code chunks**.
 Code chunks contain R code that can be executed to output results.